walterhiggins/WMPJS/README.md

     /js if ( ( world.time > 13000 ) && ( world.time < 23000 ) ) { self.sendMessage('Night!') }

 ### Logical AND
 You can combine one or more tests to perform more complex tests.
-In the statements above you check to see if the time is greater than 13000 *AND* less than 23000 and if the test passes we know it's Night.
+In the previous statements you check to see if the time is greater than 13000 *AND* less than 23000 and if both of these conditions are true we know it's Night.
 If you are combining tests like this, it's a good idea to enclose each test in its own `( )` round brackets pair.
 That's why we write:

     ( world.time > 13000 ) && ( world.time < 23000 )